 If the prior-filed application is a nonprovisional application filed under 35 U.S.C.
 111(a), the application must be entitled to a filing date as set forth in 37 CFR 1.53(b) or (d), and the basic filing fee as set forth in 37 CFR 1.16 must have been paid within the pendency of the application.
 See 37 CFR 1.78(d)(1)(iii).
 If the prior-filed application is an international application designating the United States, the prior-filed application must be entitled to a filing date in accordance with PCT Article 11.
 See 37 CFR 1.78(d)(1)(i).
-If the prior-filed application is an international design application designating the United States, the prior-filed application must be entitled to a filing date in accordance with PCT Article 11.
-See 37 CFR 1.78(d)(1)(i).
-If the prior-filed application is an international design application designating the United States, the prior-filed application must be entitled to a filing date in accordance with 37 CFR1.1023.
+If the prior-filed application is an international design application designating the United States, the prior-filed application must be entitled to a filing date in accordance with 37 CFR 1.1023.
 See 37 CFR 1.78(d)(1)(ii).

-If the prior-filed application is a provisional application, the provisional application must be entitled to a filing date as set forth in 37 CFR 1.53(c) and the basic filing fee of the provisional application must have been paid within the time period set in 37 CFR 1.53(g).
-See 37 CFR 1.78(a)(2).
+If the prior-filed application is a provisional application, the provisional application must be entitled to a filing date as set forth in 37 CFR 1.53(c) and the basic filing fee of the provisional application must have been paid within the time period set in $\underline{37}$ CFR 1.53(g).
+See $\underline{37}$ CFR 1.78(a)(2).